varshitha4280/Temperature-Convertor/README.md

 # Temperature-Convertor--BharatIntern
-I have developed a simple temperature convertor using HTML, CSS , Javascript
+I have developed a simple Temperature Convertor using HTML, CSS , Javascript